gallochris/cbb-docs/hugo_source/content/team-stats/04-points-distrubtion.md

 `FT = FTM / TP * 100`

-Syracuse scored 24.1% of its points from the free throw line in the 2017-2018 season to rank 5th amongst all Division-I teams.
+Pacific scored 24.3% of its points from the free throw line in the 2018-2019 season to rank 2nd amongst all Division-I teams.

-Syracuse scored 594 of its 2466 points from the foul line.
+Pacific scored 520 of its 2138 points from the foul line.

-`FT = 594 / 2466 * 100 = 24.1`
+`FT = 520 / 2138 * 100 = 24.3`

-Kansas, a 1-seed in the 2018 NCAA Tournament, was 348th in the country gathering 14.3% of its points from the free throw line in the same season.
+Wofford was 332nd in the country gathering 14.6% of its points from the free throw line in the same season.

 #### 2-Point Shots

 `2P = 2P / TP * 100`

-57.9% of Texas A&M's points came from 2-point shots in the 2017-2018 season.
-That's good for 19th amongst all Division-I teams.
+57.9% of Dayton's points came from 2-point shots in the 2018-2019 season.
+That's good for 6th amongst all Division-I teams.

-Texas A&M made 746 2-point shots, good for 1492 points out of its 2631 total points.
+Dayton made 697 2-point shots, good for 1394 points out of its 2406 total points.

-`2P = 1492 / 2631 * 100 = 57.9%`
+`2P = 1394 / 2406 * 100 = 57.9%`

-In contrast, the 2017-2018 Missouri team scored 40.8% of its points from 2-point shots.
-That's 349th in the country in the same season.
+In contrast, the 2018-2019 Villanova team scored 38.0% of its points from 2-point shots.
+That's 352nd in the country in the same season.

 #### 3-Point Shots

 `3P = 3P / TP * 100`

-Davidson scored 42.0% of its points from behind the 3-point line in the 2017-2018 season.
-This percentage was 6th amongst all teams.
+Villanova scored 43.0% of its points from behind the 3-point line in the 2018-2019 season.
+This percentage was 8th amongst all teams.

-The Wildcats made 353 3-points shots or scored 1,059 points of its 2,519 total points from 3-point land.
+The Wildcats made 380 3-points shots or scored 1,140 points of its 2,654 total points from 3-point land.

-`3P = 1059 / 2519 * 100 = 42.0%`
+`3P = 1140 / 2654 * 100 = 42.95%`

-And not surprising, the same Davidson team got only 14.6% of its points from the 3-point shot.
+Kentucky scored 23.0% of its points from the 3-point shot, good for 342nd in the country.

 **Think of it as a pie, if a team is low in one area of point distribution \(small slice\), it will be high in another area \(big slice\).**